garethr/pycnab/README.md

 2. Building invocation images
 3. Running actions against a CNAB

-At this early stage only the first of these is currently work-in-progress.
+At this early stage only the first and third of these are currently work-in-progress.

 ## Installation